UTT-Connole/class-api-IT4200-2024-fall/README.md

 to test python3 -m unittest test_quotes.py

 ## How to use pizzaToppings Endpoint
-Go to http://127.0.0.1:5000/pizzaToppings to finally decide what sauce and toppings to put on your pizza 🍕!
+Too lazy to think of what pizza to order?
+Just go to http://127.0.0.1:5000/pizzaToppings and get your crust, sauce and toppings randomly chosen, surely you will like the outcome.
 To test if the code is working properly run:
 "python -m pytest ./test/test_toppings.py"